Ch0wW/wadverifier/README.md

 # IWADverifier

-This tool was created, as the original project by Russell has disappeared from the surface of the Internet.
+This tool was created as a replacement of Russell's tool, since it has disappeared from the surface of the Internet.

 `IWADverifier` is a small Command Line Interface tool written in Golang.
 It is used to quickly check if a DOOM-Engine based IWAD is valid or not, and up to date.